 - (opens in new tab)

-Cleaning your toilet, and in particular, working out how to clean toilet stains, may be one of the less exciting parts of adult life, but it's a necessary chore for a hygienic bathroom.
+Cleaning your toilet, and in particular, working out how to clean toilet stains, may be one of the least glamorous parts of adult life, but it's a necessary chore for a clean-looking and hygienic bathroom.

-Removing stains from your toilet can be particularly arduous if you've neglected this bathroom cleaning task—hard stains can accumulate and become stubbornly stuck on.
-Sometimes, staining can happen in areas of the toilet that are hard to reach when undergoing your regular toilet clean.
-Similarly, if there are any cracks or leaks in your toilet, stains can also form around those areas.
-This is why knowing how to clean a toilet thoroughly is so important.
+Removing stains from your toilet can be particularly arduous if you've neglected this bathroom cleaning task as hard stains can accumulate and become stubbornly difficult to eliminate.
+Staining can often happen in areas of the toilet that are hard to reach - or because of hard water issues, meaning they will regularly re-appear even if you regularly clean.
+All of this is why knowing how to clean a toilet thoroughly is so important.